The One Factor That Could Make or Break Your Dream Home Investment

 ❓ How will this impact my health and resale value in 5–10 years?

-❓ Am I investing in a sustainable future?
+❓ Am I investing in a sustainable future, or buying tomorrow’s depreciation?